Casa Loma Christmas: A Holiday Tradition in Toronto

 Discover three stunning floors of rooms filled with unique artifacts, including items from World War I, Group of Seven paintings, and a fascinating collection of antique cars.

-You also don’t want to miss the climb to the top of the two picturesque towers for incredible views of the city—definitely worth the effort!
+You also don’t want to miss the climb to the top of the two picturesque towers for incredible views of the city – definitely worth the effort!

-Christmas at the Castle: Festive Highlights
+Christmas at the Castle: Can’t-Miss Moments

 In addition to the every day features of the castle, Christmas at the Castle turns Casa Loma into a magical holiday experience.
 The entire castle is decked out in stunning holiday décor, including a breathtaking 40-foot Christmas tree in the Grand Hallway.